hanley6/make_magpie_rosbags/README.md

 See http://bretl.csl.illinois.edu/magpie for information regarding the MagPIE dataset.

 # Miscellaneous
 Note that in order use this ROS package, the path to the trial that is to be converted to a ROS bag must not contain spaces.
+This is an error I intend to fix in a later version of this package.